 A new device is needed to test these properties

-Specifically, Brodie wanted to improve the ability to study rolling contact mechanics between textured surfaces and soft tissue-like materials such as those found in the body.
+Specifically, Dr. Hoyer wanted to improve the ability to study rolling contact mechanics between textured surfaces and soft tissue-like materials such as those found in the body.
 This would allow scientists to model and predict the friction, wear, and adhesion between the two materials.
 This in turn could contribute to the design of a range of products including medical robotics, bandage adhesives, and wearable medical devices.

 The first challenge was to create a mathematical model to predict the tested material’s behavior.
-Older models for contact between surfaces addressed in Brodie’s research apply mostly to more rigid materials.
+Older models for contact between surfaces addressed in Dr. Hoyer’s research apply mostly to more rigid materials.
 That is, they don’t account for the stretching or adhesion of soft membranes.
 These thin membranes are often used as contact surfaces in tactile sensors.

 Also, these previous models (first Hertz, then Johnson, Kendall and Roberts) describe simple indentation contact and not rolling contact.
-Brodie’s research hypothesized that using a roller to apply force and make contact across a soft material would give the ability to both control and account for the soft material’s stretching.
+Dr. Hoyer’s research hypothesized that using a roller to apply force and make contact across a soft material would give the ability to both control and account for the soft material’s stretching.
 This would be the case even if the material stretches or otherwise behaves differently when frictional forces act upon it along different directions.

 He started with these earlier models, describing the contact behavior of a static cylinder indenter.
 These models define “crack fronts” as the interfaces where the two contact materials adhere or separate.
 They assume the crack fronts are equidistant from the center axis of the cylinder.
 (See Figure 1(b) below, from the original research paper.)
 These models also assume the cylinder’s adhesion to the substrate materials was the same along both crack fronts.
 That is, opening (indenter lifting) and closing (indenter compressing) require equal work.

-By contrast, Brodie’s model needed to account for the behavior of a soft material of finite thickness rolling over the substrate.
+By contrast, Dr. Hoyer’s model needed to account for the behavior of a soft material of finite thickness rolling over the substrate.
 In this case, the roller’s leading edge has a different work of adhesion along the leading (closing) edge or crack front than on the trailing (opening) edge.
 Therefore, these crack fronts are no longer equidistant from the center axis of the roller.
 Instead, because of the higher work of adhesion at the roller’s trailing edge, the leading-edge crack front is a shorter distance from the roller’s center axis.
-Brodie’s laboratory setup was designed to verify and quantify this behavior.
+Hoyer’s laboratory setup was designed to verify and quantify this behavior.

-By starting with traditional adhesion models, assuming a cylindrical indenter and taking into account the different behavior of a rolling indenter and soft materials, Brodie derived the relationship between the tractive force (traction) between the two surfaces (the one on the roller and the one on the flat surface) to be the difference between the work of separation at the trailing edge of the roller and the work of adhesion at its leading edge.
+By starting with traditional adhesion models, assuming a cylindrical indenter and taking into account the different behavior of a rolling indenter and soft materials, Hoyer derived the relationship between the tractive force (traction) between the two surfaces (the one on the roller and the one on the flat surface) to be the difference between the work of separation at the trailing edge of the roller and the work of adhesion at its leading edge.
 The specifics can be found in his research paper, at this link.

-The Indenter Design
+Mechanical Indenter Design Considerations

 The contact indenter design for this experiment had three directions of movement, or three degrees of freedom.
-(See Figure 1 (a) above)The first direction was vertical displacement.
+(See Figure 1 (a) above.)
+The first direction was vertical displacement.
 This action would compress the indenter toward, or release it from, the flat substrate material (labeled “Indentation” in Figure 1(a)).
 The second was a horizontal movement that would push the base of the roller forward (“Translation” in Figure 1(a)).
 The third motion was the rolling action itself.
 To isolate forces in each direction, the flat surface mount included frictionless air bearings.
 This prevented the transfer of normal loads to the load cells measuring tangential forces.
 It also eliminated friction that could alter tractive force measurements.

 Multiple load cells captured both tangential and normal forces at various positions in the structure.
-Brodie also mounted a camera above the contact surfaces to visually capture the leading and trailing contact edges.
+Dr. Hoyer also mounted a camera above the contact surfaces to visually capture the leading and trailing contact edges.
 This allowed him to confirm his theories of the contact width and difference of these two edges’ distance from the roller’s center axis.
 Knowing the roller’s exact vertical and horizontal position when measuring these widths was essential.
 Therefore, each image had a timestamp to match the roller’s exact position with each visual measurement.

 For each force direction, a junction box electrically combined load cell measurements.
 Signals from each junction box passed through a Tacuna Systems EMBSGB200 amplifier to a data acquisition system and collected by a MATLAB script.
 This is pictured in Figure 2.